 Other Steinbeck Fellow News:

-- 2013-2014 Fellow Vanessa Hua won the San Francisco Foundation's 2014 James D. Phelan Award for the manuscript Loaves and Fishes.
+- November 2014: 2013-2014 Fellow Vanessa Hua won the San Francisco Foundation's 2014 James D. Phelan Award for the manuscript Loaves and Fishes.
+Read an interview with Vanessa about the award.

 - 2001-2002 Fellow Katie Rodger published Renaissance Man of Cannery Row: The Life and Letters of Edward F. Ricketts (2002) and Breaking Through: Essays, Journals, and Travelogues of Edward F. Ricketts (2006).